Posted under Buyers Guides

 Who should buy the WS-2000?

 The Ambient Weather WS-2000 uses the same sensor suite as the WS-2902.
-However, the WS-2000 swaps out the LCD console for the much better console found in the WS-5000.
-This allows the WS-2000 to support the vast array of optional sensors that Ambient Weather produces, but at a much more affordable price.
+However, it swaps out the LCD console for the much better console found in the WS-5000.
+This allows the WS-2000 to support Ambient Weather’s vast array of optional sensors at a much more affordable price.

 Who should buy the WS-5000?